YJYCODE/starter-hugo-academic/content/home/experience.md

     location: Beijing, China
     date_start: '2020-10-15'
     date_end: '2022-02-13'
     description: Provided assistance with analyzing gene big data and reporting.
-Processed experiment data using computer technology and gene analytical techniques including SAS and R. Composed EI conference paper, and it is expected to be published in May, 2022.
+Processed experiment data using computer technology and gene analytical techniques including SAS and R. Composed EI conference paper, and it is published in April, 2022, on 2022 2nd International Conference on Medical Imaging Sanitation and Biological Pharmacy Part B.

   - title: Vice Presidence/Minister
     company: School of Life Science and Engineering Press Center